swimos/swim/swim-system-js/swim-core-js/@swim/codec/README.md

-`@swim/codec` is an incremental I/O library, providing: functional parsers and writers; display, debug, and diagnostic formatters; and Unicode and binary codecs.  `@swim/codec` is written in TypeScript, but can be used from either TypeScript or JavaScript. `@swim/codec` is included as part of the [`@swim/core`](https://www.npmjs.com/package/@swim/core) framework.
+`@swim/codec` is an incremental I/O library, providing: functional parsers and writers; display, debug, and diagnostic formatters; and Unicode and binary codecs.  `@swim/codec` is written in TypeScript, but can be used from either TypeScript or JavaScript.  `@swim/codec` is part of the [`@swim/core`](https://www.npmjs.com/package/@swim/core) framework.

 ## Overview